maxburian/SAXS_py3/doc/index.rst

    o.clip=40
    SAXS.makeplot(o,arg)

-The SAXS module consists of a Pyhon library and 3 command line tools: :ref:`saxsdog`, :ref:`plotchi` and :ref:`converter`
+The SAXS module consists of a Python library and 3 command line tools: :ref:`saxsdog`, :ref:`plotchi` and :ref:`converter`